geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/ampere_maxwell.rst

 Discovers of the law
 --------------------

-The first observation that bring researchers to look for the relationship linking magnetic field and current is due to Hans Christian Ørsted in 1820, who notices electric currents were deflected magnetic needles.
-This leads several physicists in Europe to study this phenomenon in parallels.
-While Jean-Baptiste Biot and Félix Savart were experimenting with a setup closed to Ørsted's experiment (that lead them to define in 1820 a relationship known now as the Biot-Savart's law), André-Marie Ampère's experiment focus on measuring the forces that two electric wires were exerting on each other.He expressed the Ampere’s circuital law in 1826 [1]_, which relates the magnetic field associated with a closed loop to the electric current passing through it.
+The first observation that spurred researchers to look for the relationship linking magnetic field and current was made by Hans Christian Ørsted in 1820, who noticed that magnetic needles were deflected by electric currents.
+This led several physicists in Europe to study this phenomenon in parallel.
+While Jean-Baptiste Biot and Félix Savart were experimenting with a setup similar to Ørsted's experiment (that lead them to define in 1820 a relationship known now as the Biot-Savart's law), André-Marie Ampère's experiment focused on measuring the forces that two electric wires exert on each other.
+He formulated the Ampere’s circuital law in 1826 [1]_, which relates the magnetic field associated with a closed loop to the electric current passing through it.
 In its original form, the current enclosed by the loop only refers to free current caused by moving charges, causing several issues regarding the conservation of electric charge and the propagation of electromagnetic energy.

-In 1861 [2]_, James Clerk Maxwell extended the Ampere’s law by introducing the displacement current into the electric current term in the equation to satisfy the continuity equation of electric charge.
-Based on the idea of displacement current, in 1864 [3]_, Maxwell had established the theory of electromagnetic field, predicating the wave propagation of electromagnetic field and the equivalence of light propagation and electromagnetic wave.
+In 1861 [2]_, James Clerk Maxwell extended Ampere’s law by introducing the displacement current into the electric current term to satisfy the continuity equation of electric charge.
+Based on the idea of displacement current, in 1864 [3]_, Maxwell established the theory of electromagnetic field, predicating the wave propagation of electromagnetic fields and the equivalence of light propagation and electromagnetic wave propagation.

-Until the late 1880s [4]_, Heinrich Hertz had experimentally proved the existence of electromagnetic waves predicated by Maxwell’s electromagnetic theory, and demonstrated the equivalence of electromagnetic wave and light.
+It was not until the late 1880s [4]_, Heinrich Hertz experimentally proved the existence of electromagnetic waves as predicated by Maxwell’s electromagnetic theory, and demonstrated the equivalence of electromagnetic waves and light.

 These efforts have lain solid foundations for the development of modern electromagnetism.